openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `check_details` is an array of the processes that have been applied to the `evidence`.
 An RP MAY filter `check_details` by requesting a particular value for one or more of its sub-elements.
 If multiple entries for the same sub-element are present this acts as a logical OR between them.

 `assurance_details` is an array representing how the `evidence` and `check_details` meets the requirements of the `trust_framework`.
 RP SHOULD only request this where they need to know this information.
 Where `assurance_details` have been requested by an RP the OP MUST return the `assurance_details` element along with all sub-elements that it has.
-If an RP wants to filter what types of `evidence` and `check_methods` they MUST use those methods to do so, e.g. requesting an `assurance_type` should have no filtering effect.
+If an RP wants to filter what types of `evidence` and `check_methods` they MUST use those methods to do so, e.g. requesting an `assurance_type` SHOULD have no filtering effect.

 The RP MAY also request certain data within the `document` element to be present.
 This again follows the syntax rules used above: